 The Local Government Boundary Commission for England (LGBCE) is required by law to review the electoral arrangements for every principal local authority to ensure that the number of electors represented by each councillor in an area is as nearly as possible the same.
 The Commission can also recommend changes to the electoral arrangements of town and parish councils.
-The LGBCE has recently undertaken a review of the County Council Electoral Divisions and District Council Wards.
+The LGBCE undertook a review of the County Council Electoral Divisions and District Council Wards in 2016.
 The LGBCE published is final recommendations for the County Council Divisions and District Council Wards on 27 September 2016.

 Review of Parish Boundary and Electoral Arrangements

 The District Council has completed a 2017/18 Community Governance Review (Review of some Parish Boundaries and Electoral arrangements).
 Please follow the link below for further details.